 Find it at M&S, 24a Gyle Avenue, Edinburgh, EH12 9JS.

 For those in the Stockbridge area, the Raeburn Place Scotmid offers a refill station where customers can fill up on different dry products.
 This includes pasta, couscous, coffee, dried fruit, and baking and cleaning essentials, which have been provided by Glasgow-based co-operative, Greencity Wholefoods.

 Find it at Scotmid Stockbridge, 36-38 Raeburn Place, Stockbridge, EH4 1HN.

-For a bonus 23rd shop, I’ve been passed some local insider knowledge that for those of you in the South West of Edinburgh, then Mark McGills Butcher & Bakery in Currie is the place to go.
+And for those of you in the South West of Edinburgh, then I’ve been passed some local insider knowledge that Mark McGills Butcher & Bakery in Currie is the place to go.
 It looks like it has a great selection of refill products for your cooking, baking and breakfast needs.

 Find the store at 124 Lanark Rd West, Currie EH14 5NY

 For refills of shampoo, conditioner, shower gel and hand wash, The Body Shop offers a handy liquid refill service in its St James Quarter, Gyle Centre and Waverley Market (formerly Princes St Mall) stores.
 Now that the Body Shop is no longer owned by L’Oreal, the brand has gone back to its cruelty-free roots.